-Simulations were undertaken for different portfolio asset strategies.
+Using a computerised model approach, simulations were undertaken for different portfolio asset strategies.
 The model estimated the probability of achieving a variety of funding outcomes over different time periods given the current asset allocation strategy.
 The majority allocation to equities in the portfolio gave a potentially high return, but was also the most significant contributor to overall risk.